mingyu-lu/mingyu-lu.github.io/index.md

 **I am currently on the job market!** Feel free to reach out at `mingyulu[at]cs[dot]washington[dot]edu`.

 Hi!
 I am a final-year Computer Science & Engineering (CSE) Ph.D. student at the University of Washington, advised by [Su-In Lee](https://aims.cs.washington.edu/su-in-lee) in the [Artificial Intelligence for Biological and Medical Sciences (AIMS)](https://aims.cs.washington.edu/) group.
-My research focuses on explainable, trustworthy, and actionable AI, with key interests in:
+My current research focuses on:

 * **Data attribution for diffusion models**
 * **LLM agents for biomedicine**